Describe a historical building you have been to: IELTS Speaking Cue Card

 What other historical buildings have you visited?

-I have visited several forts and museums, each with its unique history.
-Some notable ones include the Red Fort in Delhi and the Ajanta Caves in Maharashtra.
-Each place offers a glimpse into India's rich heritage and architectural brilliance.
+I have visited several forts and museums, each with its own unique history and architecture.
+Some notable ones include the Red Fort in Delhi and the Ajanta Caves in Maharashtra, both of which showcase the rich cultural heritage of India.

-How do you think historical buildings impact local culture?
+What role do you think historical buildings play in culture?

 Band 6-7